-The beef sector in Brazil is comprised of a small number of meat processing giants, with Brasil Foods, Marfrig and JBS being large Brazilian players that operate globally.
-These players represent a very large share of Brazil's meat exports and are key suppliers to global fast-food retailers like McDonalds.
+The beef sector is often characterized by a small number of meat processing giants, for example Brasil Foods, Marfrig and JBS being large Brazilian players that operate globally.
+These players are key suppliers to global fast-food retailers like McDonalds.
 In secondary processing of meat (packaged meats, sausages, ready meals, etc.), the landscape is dominated by private label players; only in Brazil and India are branded companies the largest secondary processors.
 Market share for the three largest processors-JBS, Marfrig, and Minerva- has gone up from 24% in 2011 to 37% in 2013 (BeefPoint, 2013).
-In some states such as Mato Grosso, Mato Grosso do Sul, and Goiás, their market share is as high as 68%.
-(Daturesearch, 2014)